Latest in: l.a. louver

 6 Jun 2014

 The current issue of Los Angeles Magazine features a great throwback image of David Hockney piecing together one of his famous polaroid collages.
-See more images of Hockney and his iconic swimming pool in our …
+See more images of Hockney and his iconic swimming pool in our blog …

 Featured Image